Miss Clifford, Mrs Verhoeven & Mrs Whitten

 PSHE

 At Boutcher School, we teach Personal, Social, Health Education (PSHE) and relationships as a whole-school approach to underpin children’s development as people and because we believe that this also supports their learning capacity.
 We use the Jigsaw Programme which offers us a comprehensive, carefully thought-through Scheme of Work which brings consistency and progression to our children’s learning in this vital curriculum area.
-This term the topic being covered across the school In PSHE is relationships and how to to build and develop healthy connections.
+This term the topic being covered across the school is Being Me in My World.
+In this unit, children think about understanding their identity and how they fit well in the class, school and global community.

 READING